The Alkek Library Computer Lab is equipped with the following adaptive software/equipment:

 Disability services in the Library

-Office of Disability Services -- provides information on services available at Texas State University-San Marcos and at the Round Rock Higher Education Center
+Office of Disability Services -- provides information on services available at Texas State University and at the Round Rock Higher Education Center